 A one person Pong-style game, involving collision detection and smooth paddle movement using intervals instead of keystroke repeat signals.
 I added a little bit of PHP and MySQL at the end of the game to create a High Score display and database.
 This is also the first game I designed to work on both traditional and touchscreen platforms.

 An oldie from my Apple II days.
-Haven’t quite completed the “Game Over” section but wanted to show this one off at an upcoming conference.
 This is the first game I made which uses trigonometry functions to calculate the bullet position.
-Use the Control key to fire and the arrow to rotate.
-Also made many of the explosion spritesheets using Piskel.
+Made many of the explosion spritesheets using Piskel.
+Really happy how the animations on the summary page turned out.

 My first game utilizing Spritesheets.
 One of the most difficult parts of implementing this was making the aliens move faster when the player starts to eliminate some of them.
 Performed a lot of set and clear intervals to do so.